Refillable And Reusable Packaging Market Size and Share

 Key Report Takeaways

-• By product, the refillable and reusable packaging market for the pallets and crates segment is projected to grow at a 12.7% CAGR between 2025-2030.
+• By product, pallets and crates commanded 52.12% of the refillable and reusable packaging market in 2025, whereas intermediate bulk containers are projected to expand at a 11.07% CAGR during 2026-2031.

 Segment Analysis